timjogorman/RicherEventDescription/ms-amr.md

             :manner (h / hard-02))
       :domain (b / boy))
 ```
-**DISCUSSION POINT / PROPOSAL**: In this case, annotate BOTH mentions as coreferential; we will go through and see if we can merge them.
+**DISCUSSION POINT / PROPOSAL**: In this case, annotate BOTH mentions as coreferential; we may go through and fix the issue.
+If you find yourself doing this often, however, bring it up immediately with your annotation team to make sure you are making the right judgement calls.